By Sharmadean Reid

 So after taking some action to consume content that helped me understand the importance of meaning, I now had to apply it.
 This is the hardest but most rewarding part of finding my optimism again.
 All of this work was done through conversations with friends and journaling.

-I rounded off these questions by actually completing my own 2022 Vision Plan.
-It’s now April and I am finally feeling myself again.
+I rounded off these questions by actually updating my own Vision, Mission and Principles.
+The simple one page document that reminds me who I am and what I stand for.
+I then complete my annual Big Woman Energy Vision Setting Document, creating a narrative for my future.
+It’s at this point that I usually begin myself again.
 I am fired up, I’m excited about the future and I am full of my usual energy and optimism.
-My work and my purpose are aligned again and here’s what I discovered:
+My work and my purpose are aligned.

 How Stack World Founder Sharmdean Reid navigates maintaining optimism in the most difficult times.